 “My time in the Army gave me experience in many areas that are valuable in my new role, including leadership, safety, project management, planning, relationship building and communication,” Beutel said.
 “Although the technical language, environment and tools are different, I feel that my daily work is in many ways the same as it was in the Army.”

-Today, Beutel continues to work for Robins & Morton as a Project Engineer at the Duke University Medical Center campus in Durham, North Carolina.
+Today, Beutel continues to work for Robins & Morton as an Assistant Superintendent at the Duke University Medical Center campus in Durham, North Carolina.
 He lives in the area with his wife Joanna, and their two boys, Kallan and Keane.
 In his free time, he enjoys spending time outdoors with his family, woodworking, gardening and exercising.